mootools/mootools-more/README.md

 a. __To report a bug:__

-   1. Crete a [jsFiddle](http://jsfiddle.net/) with the minimal amount of code to reproduce the bug.
+   1. Create a [jsFiddle](http://jsfiddle.net/) with the minimal amount of code to reproduce the bug.
    2. Create a [Github Issue](https://github.com/mootools/mootools-more/issues), and link to the jsFiddle.

 b. __To fix a bug:__